The fitness tracker craze doesn’t show any signs of slowing down. Here are a few tips on how to get the most out of your device.

 1. Wear it on the right spot

-It’s important to get accurate heart-rate ratings.
+It’s important to get accurate heart rate ratings while exercising.
 That’s why you need to make sure your tracker is in the right place on your wrist.

 2. Set realistic goals